JJ/hoborg/text/text.md

 He opened his mouth to talk several times until he managed to produce a sound.

-"Manue the mech was assigned to me by the People's High Commission of Science and Technology.
+"Manuel the mech was assigned to me by the People's High Commission of Science and Technology.
 I was specially trained to command it and make repairs that don't require special machinery.
 I am the only person qualified to do that in this circus"